 Who Won a Commercial Spot in Super Bowl XLIX?

-Last year, Doritos awarded not one, but two lucky fans with 30-second ad spots in the Big Game.
+Back in 2015, Doritos also awarded two lucky fans with 30-second ad spots in the Big Game.
 The lucky two also got to take home $1 million and landed a one-year position at Universal Pictures!
 After sifting through 4,900 consumer-created ads from 29 countries and narrowing it down to 50 semi-finalists, the two left standing were Scott Zabielski’s “Middle Seat” and Nelson Talbot’s “When Pigs Fly.”

 Grab a bag of Doritos and check out some of their other past Super Bowl commercials: